pts/oix-wcfd32/README.md

 (Win32) executables with relocation.
 After that point building the runtime will depend on NASM only.

+## The POSIX C reference implementation

+The file *poix/oixrun.c* is a reference implementation of the *oixrun* runner tool, written in C, using the POSIX library functions (e.g. open(2), lseek(2), sbrk(2)).
+It should compile on any Unix system with a C compiler.
+It doesn't do any CPU emulation, so it works only if the target is the i386 CPU in 32-bit protected mode.

+The reference implementation uses a short trampoline function implemented in NASM assembly, otherwise it's written in C89.

 ## Watcom resource data

 Some Watcom program files (such as WASM, WLIB and WLINK, but not *wcc* or